Correcting Behavior During Grooming – Learn the 4 Keys to Successful Pet Handling

 Certified Master Groomer Melissa Verplank describes her own unique path to a career in grooming and the importance of the motto: Education is Everything!

 Do you aspire to be a professional dog groomer?
-Check out our On-Campus and Online Programs.
-Use code LUCKYDOG to get $100 off Tuition!
+Check out our Online Programs.

 <strong>Melissa V:</strong> Hi guys, Melissa here.
 Today I want to share with you my own personal story of how I got involved with professional pet grooming.
 I don’t normally share this story a whole lot.
 I don’t generally like to talk about myself.
 But I was recently at a meeting with my team, and I don’t know how we got on the topic, but I launched into something about my early career.
 It was like they just stopped, and they listened.

 When I got done talking, they said, “Melissa, you have got to share that story.
 It is so similar to all of the students and the people that we talk to.
 We really think that it would resonate and help people, especially when they’re stuck or whether they’re questioning is this the right career for them, is this something they want to get involved in or stay in involved in, and maybe what are the paths that are available out there for somebody if you don’t want to continue to stand at the grooming table.”

 I said, “All right, fine.
 I’ll share.”
 So it’s a longer story.
 I mean when I look at my career timeline, I started in probably the late 70s.
 Obviously, I’m still working within the industry today.
 So I don’t want to take time to dig into all of the details, so I’m going to kind of hit on some of the highlights in the early days, and some of those really tough transitional periods that I had, that I had to make some decisions whether I stayed with the industry or whether I moved on.